 Sunshine Week Shines a Light on Transparency in Government

 Most cities and states still struggle to collect these kinds of electronic records, let alone search and retrieve them from a central place.
 In fact, many clerks rely on manual systems to search for records and convert them into a format that can be reviewed and produced.
-In the worst-case scenario, clerks request emails from all users, print out those emails, send them to the legal team for review and then fax those emails to the requester—an incredibly inefficient undertaking.
+In the worst-case scenario, clerks request emails from all users, print out those emails, send them to the legal team for review and then fax those emails to the requester — an incredibly inefficient undertaking.

 A better option is to search within one application that automatically collects and stores comprehensive electronic communications from multiple channels and devices.
 A process that once took days or weeks can now take under a minute.

-For many governments, the problem with transparency is not due to apathy or a conspiracy to withhold information—it usually just stems from a lack of resources.
 Discovering a public records gap only after you’ve failed to turn up complete records opens your agency up to litigation, reputational damage and growing community distrust.

 Are you up to speed on your state’s public records laws?
 Smarsh has created a map with the relevant definitions and outlines of records, meetings and litigation disclosures for all 50 states.
 If you’re not familiar with your state’s requirements or you need a refresher, take a look here.